 While the key theme of Whistling Vivaldi is identity, Steele’s book is also an attempt to understand, and take a few more steps toward solving, a major problem facing America in the 21st century: the achievement gap.
 Across many different fields, minorities are less successful than white Americans—they “underperform” compared to white Americans.
-Whether on standardized tests, income, or employment, there is a “gap” between what the average white American and the average American from a minority background achieves.
+Whether on standardized tests, income, or employment, there is a “gap” between what the average white American and the average minority American (or the average man and the average woman) achieves.
 Steele’s book—and the bulk of his professional career—is structured around understanding and explaining this achievement gap.

 In the first chapters of the book, Steele goes over some of the traditional explanations for the achievement gap.
 To begin with, the achievement gap is, at least in part, the product of structural racism in American society.
-There are numerous laws, business practices, and economic policies that have been shown to favor white Americans over minorities.
+There are numerous laws, business practices, and economic policies that have been shown to favor whites over minorities, and men over women.
 But although structural inequalities of this kind can partially explain the achievement gap, they can’t explain it completely.
 As Steele points out, white university students outperform black university students, even when they come from families with the same income, and even when they got the same SAT scores in high school.
 There must be some additional factor at work, in addition to the material, economic gap between white and black Americans.
 Tragically, some Americans have and continue to maintain that the achievement gap proves that white Americans are genetically superior to minorities, or that men are genetically superior to women.
 While one might think that this bigoted idea would have no place in academia, Steele points out that even the president of Harvard University, Larry Summers, was at least willing to entertain the idea that women are genetically inferior to men when it comes to mathematics.
+Another explanation, which is less overtly bigoted but still problematic, suggests that minorities are "damaged" by a lifetime of prejudice, and so have less motivation to succeed.
 In no small part, Steele was motivated to study the impact of stereotype threats because he wanted to lay to rest, once and for all, bigoted explanations for the achievement gap.

-In contrast to the geneticist hypothesis for the achievement gap, Steele advances the argument that many American minority groups underperform in comparison to white Americans because they’re distracted or disturbed by the mere threat of confirming a stereotype.
-Thanks to the many experiments Steele has conducted at Stanford University, Steele was shown that different groups’ fear of upholding a stereotype does often cause them to underperform on a test.
-On the other hand, minority groups who are specifically told that they’re not being tested for intelligence or ability (prompts which would provoke a stereotype threat) perform at the same level as their white test-taking counterparts.
+In contrast to the geneticist hypothesis and the lack of motivation hypothesis, Steele advances the argument that many American minority groups underperform in comparison to white Americans because they’re distracted or disturbed by the mere threat of confirming a stereotype, as exacerbated by environmental cues in their present setting.
+Thanks to the many experiments Steele has conducted at Stanford University, Steele was shown that different groups’ fear of upholding a stereotype does often cause them to underperform on tests.
+On the other hand, minority groups who have stereotypes mitigated or erased perform at the same level as their white male test-taking counterparts.

 This suggests, first of all, that the achievement gap isn’t the result of an inherent genetic deficiency in women, black people, or other groups that have traditionally been marginalized—under fair circumstances, these groups perform as well as white men.
-Second, Steele’s findings suggest the real reason for the achievement gap: when taking exams, minorities are more vulnerable to the threat of stereotypes than white Americans are—not because they’re inherently weaker or more vulnerable people, but because they’re keenly aware of the negative stereotypes associated with their group.
+Second, Steele’s findings suggest the real reason for the achievement gap: when taking exams, minorities are more vulnerable to the threat of stereotypes than white Americans are—not because they’re inherently weaker or more vulnerable people, but because they’re keenly aware of the negative stereotypes associated with their group, and waste valuable time and energy dealing with these stereotypes.
 (On the other hand, Steele has found, white people tend to be more vulnerable to the threat of stereotypes than black people are when they’re tested on their athletic abilities—because there’s a stereotype that white people are inferior athletes compared to black people.)

 One might argue that Steele is focusing too much attention on a relatively minor cause of the achievement gap (stereotype threats) rather than the major cause (structural, economic inequalities).
 But Steele isn’t denying that there are structural reasons for the achievement gap, or suggesting that policymakers should try to reduce these inequalities.
 Rather, he suggests that educators and parents can do a surprising amount on an individual, personal level to reduce the achievement gap by protecting their students and children from the influence of stereotype threats.